HM Revenue and Customs is encouraging UK businesses to prepare for customs changes which will be introduced over the coming 6 months.

 See here for more information

-Guidance for employers on the new systems in place for recruiting staff from outside the UK has been updated by Scottish Enterprise.
+Guidance for employers on the systems in place for recruiting staff from outside the UK has been updated by Scottish Enterprise.

 Check here for more details